thatmarvin/express-dryroutes/README.md

 Since Express does not natively provide a mechanism to assign routes names, an alternative syntax is used to define routes that Express still understands.
 Certain assumptions were made; so do file an issue (or send a pull request) if it hinders any native flexibility.

 express-dryroutes also provides an option to define and enforce HTTPS routes.
-By default, a request is considered HTTPS if `req.connection.encrypted` is truthy or if `X-Forwarded-Protocol: https` header exists.
+By default, a request is considered HTTPS if `req.connection.encrypted` is truthy or if `X-Forwarded-Proto` header has a value of `https`.